daos-stack/daos/docs/admin/administration.md

 ```
 The FAULTY device will transition from an "EVICTED" state back to a "NORMAL" state,
 and will again be available for use with DAOS.
 The use case of this command will mainly
-be for testing or accidental device eviction.
+be for testing or to recover from accidental device eviction.

 #### Identification